FOREX-Spread of virus mutation keeps euro and pound under pressure | Business

 FOREX-Spread of virus mutation keeps euro and pound under pressure

+The euro and the pound were on the defensive against the dollar on Tuesday as a new coronavirus strain spread across Britain, closing key trade routes and creating a supply-chain nightmare while time was running out to strike a post-Brexit trade deal.
+The pressure on European assets, however, eased after a sell-off on Monday caused by shut-down of the border with France and angst over Brexit trade talks.

-At 0802 GMT, the euro was down 0.31% at $1.2209 while the pound was losing 0.33% at $1.3422, recovering some ground after a fall as steeply as 2.5% during the previous trading session.
-The British currency was also flat at 90.95 pence against the euro after sustaining heavy losses amid the transport crisis on Monday.
+With European stock markets back in positive territory, sentiment improved on foreign exchange markets for Europe's top currencies.
+At 1148 GMT, the euro was down 0.11% at $1.2235 and the pound was losing 0.44% at $1.3412, after falling as much as 2.5% the day before.
+Sterling was also down 0.30% at 91.20 pence against the euro after heavy losses on Monday.

-"New hope for a (Brexit) deal before Dec.
-30 and talks between the British Prime Minister and the French President on the supply of goods to the island have again nurtured new hope and made EUR-GBP briefly look below the 0.91 mark", said Commerzbank analyst Ulrich Leuchtmann.
-Another positive for the pound was data showing that the country's economic recovery from its coronavirus crash was a bit quicker than previously thought in the July-September period.

-The dollar index, which measures the currency's strength against a basket of currencies rose 0.16% at 90.279 after the U.S. Congress settled on a new U.S. stimulus package.
-In Asia the Australian dollar fell 0.4% at $0.7554 while the New Zealand dollar lost 0.55% to 0.7065.
+However, data showed Britain's economy recovered quicker than expected in the third quarter from its coronavirus crash.
+Talks between the French and British governments to reopen their border continued, but trade talks between the European Union and the UK remained stalled, with disagreements over fishing rights the main obstacle.

-The value of overall bets against the dollar eased a fraction last week, positioning data showed, but remains near nine-year highs struck in September.
+The value of overall bets against the dollar eased last week, positioning data showed, but remains near nine-year highs struck in September.
+But Britain crashing out of the EU without a trade deal and expectations that the new coronavirus could worsen the economic outlook of Europe might dent the consensus, said Marios Hadjikyriacos, an analyst at XM.

+"If the Eurozone and Britain are forced to play the rolling shutdown game until the vaccines are fully deployed, then the popular narrative for a weaker dollar into 2021 may come under heavy fire as America heals its economic wounds faster", he told his clients in a note.
+The Australian dollar fell 0.5% to $0.7547.
+The New Zealand dollar lost 0.58% to 0.7063.

+The yuan, which has gained nearly 10% on the dollar since a March low, has been steady for about a week and was down just 0.09% at 6.5419 per dollar.

 - READ MORE ON: